caglarorhan/phonetic-portal/readme.md

 If you encounter any issues or have any questions, please open an issue.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 - Thanks to all contributors and users for their support.